Ravenpsycho/RepData_PeerAssessment2/Storm_Data_Main_Report.md

 Fortunately, in the "missing" camp, we have only two variables `F` and
 `COUNTYENDN`.
 Since these variables don't seem to be relevant to the questions
-at hands, we won't take further actions in their regard.
+at hands, we won't have to take further actions in their regard.

 ### Data modifications